 To enhance health and quality of life for older adults living with Parkinson disease and related disorders (PD) in west central Illinois, by providing ongoing accessible group dance programs for persons with PD and their care partners.

-We offer dance groups for people with Parkinson disease and related disorders and their care partners in Springfield Illinois.
+We offer dance and exercise classes for people with Parkinson disease and related disorders and their care partners in Springfield Illinois.
 We welcome dancers at any level of ability.

 The classes are supported by the American Parkinson Disease Association, St. Louis Chapter.
-Tuesday classes are supported by grants from the Access to Recreation Endowment Fund, the Dungan Family Fund and the Stephens Family Fund; Wednesday classes are made possible by a grant from the King's Daughters Organization; all are programs of Community Foundation for the Land of Lincoln.
-In-kind support for all face to face classes is provided by First Presbyterian Church and Grace Lutheran Church in Springfield.
+Our classes are made possible by grants from the King's Daughters Organization Fund, the Hanson Family Fund and the Stephens Family Fund of the Community Foundation for the Land of Lincoln.
+Gracious in-kind support for all face to face classes is provided by The Grant Conservatory of Music and Dance, First Presbyterian Church and Grace Lutheran Church in Springfield.
 Our generous individual donors and dedicated volunteers keep us dancing.

 The Joy of Movement is a nonprofit corporation, recognized as a tax-exempt public charity under section 501-(c)(3).
 Donations to The Joy of Movement are tax-deductible.